A sandy cove sets this hotel off nicely and provides the beachfront setting for the à la carte restaurant.

 Facilities► View all

-International à la carte restaurant*
+Thalassa à la carte restaurant*

 Set on the beachfront with a great à la carte menu to choose from.
+You get one visit included here during your stay.

 This place has Cypriot and Italian themed evenings offering a selection of traditional specialities.
 There are also options for kids.